How to set it up?

 Some of the different video formats that we can use are

-• Social marketing and other campaigns made by the young people for the young people as well as for the broader audience.
-Since a short video is an ideal channel to communicate in our current society, it is also a great tool for advocacy and promotional projects, such as social media campaigns that are created and led by young people.
-This way, video making is not part of the education process but becomes the tool to share and spread the information to a broader audience.
+- Social marketing and other campaigns made by young people for young people as well as for the broader audience.
+Since a short video is a great channel for communicating with others in our current society, it is also an ideal tool for advocacy and promotional projects, such as social media campaigns that are created and led by young people.
+This way, video making is not part of the education process but becomes an essential tool for sharing and spreading the information to a broader audience.

 What are good practice examples?

 We can use video to promote and share various activities in a “language” that is closer to young people.
 Juventud de Cabra uses it regularly to reach young people.
-For example, they presented a study visit to Sweden under the Erasmus+ program.
+For example, they presented a study visit to Sweden under the Erasmus+ program using a combination of video and pictures.

 A digital story is a multimedia presentation combining a variety of digital elements within a personal narrative structure (a story).
 Media may include text, images, video, audio (storyteller’s voice, music, …), social media elements, and interactive elements.
 The whole storytelling process is explained here.